Joe Martin (orangutan): 1915–1917: Breakout film and early work

-With one or possibly two exceptions, Joe Martin's short comedies are all believed to be lost films.
-As such, most of Joe Martin's film work (as well as much of silent movie history, generally) is known to film historians only through marketing materials, production stills, and media mentions.
+With few exceptions, Joe Martin's short comedies are all believed to be lost films.
+As such, most of Joe Martin's film work, like many silent films, is known to film historians only through marketing materials, production stills, and media mentions.
 A portion of the Universal lot in the San Fernando Valley housed a wide array of performing animals; many silent-era animal scenes were shot in a central area of the Universal City Zoo called the arena.
 Joe Martin's breakout role was a two-reel short called Joe Martin Turns 'Em Loose "produced at the famous Universal City Zoo" and released in 1915.
-The film seems to have hinged on the comedy and excitement of opening all the animal cages at a zoo and sending a stampede of beasts after bystanding humans.
-Prior to the success of this film, Joe Martin was known as "Chimpanzee Charlie."
+The film seems to have been a comedy about opening the animal cages at a zoo and sending a stampede of beasts after bystanding humans.
+Prior to the success of this film, Joe Martin was known as "Chimpanzee Charlie".

-Around 1915 an animal trainer named Curley Stecker started taking care of Joe Martin.
-According to Frank Buck (a valuable but not wholly reliable source), Joe Martin was cross-fostered by the Steckers: "He was taken into Curley's house to be raised...[and] grew up with the Stecker son."
-Curley is sometimes credited with "discovering" Joe Martin; man and orangutan worked as a team non-stop for the next eight years.
-As one magazine profile put it, "For Curley, he will do anything."
-Stecker's wife, small children, and nieces or nephews would sometimes appear alongside Joe Martin in films.
+Around 1915, an animal trainer named Curley Stecker began taking care of Joe Martin.
+According to Frank Buck, Joe Martin was cross-fostered by the Steckers: "He was taken into Curley's house to be raised...[and] grew up with the Stecker son".
+Curley is sometimes credited with "discovering" Joe Martin; they worked as a team for the next eight years.
+Stecker's family would sometimes appear alongside Joe Martin in films.
 The Stecker family rented a house across the road from the studio zoo, the zoo having been created in part as a "point of interest" at Universal City.
-The keepers were responsible for introducing the animals to visiting dignitaries such as Henry Ford.
-One such visit was made by Bishop Hanna of San Francisco in 1915.
-This event may be the occasion of a tale later told by one of Joe Martin's directors: "A famous old prelate came out to Universal City to see Joe.
+The keepers were responsible for introducing the animals to visiting dignitaries; one such visit was made by Bishop Hanna of San Francisco in 1915.
+Later, one of Joe Martin's directors wrote of the visit: "A famous old prelate came out to Universal City to see Joe.
 Joe listened while the old gentleman commented on the wonders of nature.
 'You wouldn't catch a monkey taking a drink of vile liquor,' he observed.
 Joe reached in the hip pocket of his little pantaloons and came out with a pint of liquor, which he offered to the bishop with fine courtesy."